costinm/hbone/h2/README.md

 - has a databuffer - pool of chunks of different sizes
 - client conn pool handling for http
 - supports priorities - not used in hbone

+# H2 notes - from H3 perspective

+- At start, 64K flow window for both stream and connection.
+- receiver can increase both using WINDOW_UPDATE, cleaner than SETTINGS
+- adjusting frame size doesn't seem very useful, increases bench but may be more harmful default is 16k

+H2 frame header is 9B, QUIC is varint tag,len

+QUIC
+- stream ID second bit is 2Way or 1Way
+- Sender: STREAM, STREAM_DATA_BLOCKED, RESET_STREAM
+- Receiver: MAX_STREAM_DATA, STOP_SENDING
+- Also MAX_DATA for connection

+Packets include a set of frames
+Connections may migrate or use multiple paths - based on connection ID.